ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git Add](../../images/6a-gitadd.png)

-You're new branch is now one commit ahead of your main branch.
+Your new branch is now one commit ahead of your main branch.
 You can see this with a `git log.`

 ![Git Log](../../images/6b-gitlog.png)